top of page

 The adjective 'peppered' has an etymology rooted in the culinary world.
 It is derived from the noun 'pepper,' which comes from the Old English word 'pipor' and is related to the Latin 'piper.'
 Pepper, in its original sense, referred to the spice obtained from the dried berries of the Piper nigrum plant.
 The term 'peppered' metaphorically extends from the practice of seasoning food with small, scattered grains of pepper.
 Over time, it has been used to describe situations where something is scattered or distributed throughout a particular area or surface in a manner reminiscent of the way pepper grains are spread over food to enhance its flavor.
 The etymology of 'peppered' thus reflects the connection between the world of cuisine and the broader usage of the term to convey a sense of dispersion or distribution.

-Quiz: Find the meaning of the adjective peppered:
+Find the correct meaning of the adjective peppered:

 Try Again!